RishmitaR/Album-Per-Year/README.md

-Album-Per-Year (not the final name) is a personalized web app that lets users connect their Spotify or Last.fm account, enter their birthday, and then select one of their favorite albums from each year they’ve been alive.
-At the end, the app generates a Topsters-style album chart.The idea for this project came from a trend in online music communities where many of my friends were sharing charts of their favorite albums by year.
+Album-Per-Year (not the final name) is a personalized web app that lets users connect their Spotify or Last.fm account, enter their birthday, and then select one of their favorite albums released each year they’ve been alive.
+At the end, the app generates a Topsters-style album chart.The idea for this project came from a trend in online music communities where many of my friends were sharing charts of their favorite albums released for every year they've been alive.
 I wanted to make my own, but it was tedious to recall every album I loved and remember its release year.
 That inspired me to build a tool that could automate the process in a fun way.
 While the core functionality of the application is complete, I decided to expand it into a learning project for machine learning and model deployment.
 The next major feature is a recommendation engine that predicts which albums a user has likely listened to and loved by generating a feature vector from their Spotify or Last.fm profile data.
-This vector is then passed to a TensorFlow Recommenders model to suggest albums that can automatically populate the chart.
+This vector is then passed to a TensorFlow Recommenders model to suggest albums that can populate the chart.
 This approach helps serve albums to users who don’t typically save full albums to their music library.

 <p align="left">
   <img src="https://github.com/RishmitaR/Album-Per-Year/blob/main/Screenshot%202025-10-18%20151045.png" alt="Topster Chart Example" width="40%">